jaimejim/aiocoap-pubsub-broker/README.md

 From it, the associated topic-data can be interacted with providing it is FULLY created.
 For that a publisher needs to publish.

-### Update a topic-configuration with PUT
+### Update a topic with PUT

-Properties of a topic-configuration can be updated on its corresponding URI.
+Properties of a topic can be updated on its corresponding URI.

 ```sh
 ./client.py -m PUT coap://127.0.0.1:5683/ps/b616a3 --payload "{\"max-subscribers\": 200}"